Benjamin Netanyahu is the current Prime Minister of Israel in its 37th government. He is also the chairman of the right-wing Likud party.

 Should Netanyahu be ousted and this rotation arrangement push through, Bennett would be Prime Minister for two years and Lapid would succeed him and assume the leadership for another two years.
 That is, if the new government would prove good enough to hold on.
 Given Bennett’s and Lapid’s extremely contradictory political ideologies, this coalition government would be best described as fundamentally weak and was expected not to last for long.

 On June 13, 2021, the Knesset approved the new coalition government — and accepted a new Prime Minister — in a razor-thin 60-59 vote.
 Bennett was sworn in as the new Prime Minister, ending Netanyahu’s 12-year rule.
 In his final speech as Prime Minister, Netanyahu blasted at the new Bennett administration as “bad, dangerous, left-wing government” and pledged to topple it “much sooner than you think.”

-Now as an ex-Prime Minister, Netanyahu formally began his third term as the Leader of the Opposition.
-He is still chairman of Likud, which remains the largest party in the Knesset with 30 seats.
+As an ex-Prime Minister, Netanyahu formally began his third term as the Leader of the Opposition.
+He is still chairman of Likud, which remains the largest party in the Knesset with 29 seats.

 Dissolution of the 24th Knesset, the Israeli legislative elections, and Netanyahu as Prime Minister again